Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Introduction

 We conclude this introduction with a brief overview of the contents of the paper.
-We begin in Section~\ref{sec:hypernormalisation-1} by recalling Jacobs' notion of hypernormalisation; this is a certain map associated to the endofunctor $\D \colon \cat{Set} \rightarrow \cat{Set}$ sending a set $X$ to the set $\D X$ of finitely supported probability distributions on $X$.
-This endofunctor in fact underlies a monad $\mnd D$ on $\cat{Set}$, whose algebras are \emph{abstract convex spaces}---the variety of algebras generated by the quasivariety of convex subsets of affine spaces (cf.~\cite{Neumann1970On-the-quasivariety})---and in Section 3, we explain how hypernormalisation can be understood in terms of finite coproducts in the category of abstract convex spaces.
+We begin Section~\ref{sec:hypernormalisation-1} by recalling Jacobs' notion of hypernormalisation; as in~\eqref{eq:36}, this is a certain map associated to the monad $\mnd{D}$ for finitely supported probability distributions on the category of sets.
+The algebras for this monad are \emph{abstract convex spaces}---the variety of algebras generated by the quasivariety of convex subsets of affine spaces (cf.~\cite{Neumann1970On-the-quasivariety}), and our first contribution is to explain how hypernormalisation can be understood in terms of finite coproducts in the category of abstract convex spaces.
 The key is the (well-known) observation that the binary coproduct of abstract convex spaces $A$ and $B$ is given by $A\star B$ as in~\eqref{eq:34}, endowed with a suitable convex structure.

-In fact, the results of Section~\ref{sec:convex-coproducts} do not \emph{quite} recapture hypernormalisation.
-In Section~\ref{sec:opmonoidal-comonads}, we rectify this, and in doing so arrive at the key idea of this paper: that a symmetric monoidal category endowed with a linear exponential monad is an appropriate setting for abstract hypernormalisation.
+In fact, the results just described do not \emph{quite} recapture hypernormalisation.
+In Section~\ref{sec:opmonoidal-comonads}, we rectify this, and in doing so arrive at the key idea of this paper: that an appropriate general setting for hypernormalisation is a symmetric monoidal category endowed with a linear exponential monad.
+In this setting, we define a notion of hypernormalisation, and show that it inherits almost all of the good equational properties of hypernormalisation noted in~\cite{Jacobs2017Hyper}; we also show that the qualifier ``almost'' can be removed so long as the symmetric monoidal structure on the base category is \emph{co-affine}---meaning that the unit object is initial---and the linear exponential monad $\mnd T$ is \emph{affine}---meaning that $T1 \cong 1$.
+We also show that, when $\C$ is a category with finite products and distributive finite coproducts, and $\mnd T$ has a cartesian strength, we have a perfect analogue of the channel-to-abstract-channel construction following Jacobs' pattern~\eqref{eq:36}.

-In Section~\ref{sec:giry-tricocycloid}, we affirm that the motivating example of hypernormalisation is indeed an instance of this setting by showing that, as claimed, the Giry monoidal structure~\eqref{eq:34} is a symmetric monoidal structure on $\cat{Set}$, with respect to which the finitely supported distribution monad $\mnd D$ is a linear exponential monad.
+In Section~\ref{sec:conv-mono-struct}, we exhibit the motivating example of hypernormalisation as an instance of our general setting by showing that the convex monoidal structure~\eqref{eq:34} is indeed a symmetric monoidal structure on $\cat{Set}$ for which the discrete distribution monad $\mnd D$ is a linear exponential monad.
+As discussed, we do this by first constructing the convex tricocycloid, and applying the general construction of~\cite{Street1998Fusion}.
+Along the way, we fill out some aspects of the theory of tricocycloids, in particular relating them to \emph{operads} in the sense of~\cite{May1972The-geometry}.